-Additionally, only a PEO will use its own EIN to remit your company's taxes.
+Additionally, only a PEO will use its own EIN to remit your company’s taxes.
 Since an ASO is not your co-employer, it will not remit your taxes under its own EIN or offer you higher-quality healthcare plans; it will just help you obtain benefit plans and run payroll.
-[Read related article: What's the Difference Between a PEO and an Employer of Record?]
+[Read related article: PEO VS EOR, or PEO VS Insurance Broker, or PEO VS Payroll Provider]

 Did you know?
 Although PEOs and ASOs offer roughly the same suite of HR services, only PEOs sponsor your benefits and use their EINs to remit your company’s taxes.